laravel/spark-next-docs/src/spark-stripe/middleware.md

 ];
 ```

-Finally, you may attach the `subscribed` middleware to any of your application's route definitions:
+Then, you may attach the `subscribed` middleware to any of your application's route definitions:

 ```php
 Route::post('/projects', [ProjectController::class, 'store'])